Adventure Time: Title sequence and music

 The show's eponymous theme song is sung by Ward, accompanied by a ukulele.
 It is first heard in the pilot episode; in that version, Ward is accompanied by an acoustic guitar.
-For the version used in the series, Ward sang in a higher register to match with the higher range of the ukulele.
-The finalized version of the theme song was originally supposed to be a temporary version.
+For the version used in the series, Ward sang in a higher register to match the ukulele's range.
+The theme song's final version was originally supposed to be a temporary one.
 Ward said, "I recorded the lyrics for the opening title in the animatics room where we have this little crummy microphone just so that we could add it to the titles and submit it to the network.
 Later, we tried re-recording it and I didn't like it ...
 I only liked the temp one!"
 Because the series' finalized theme song was originally recorded as a temp track, ambient noises can be heard throughout.
 For instance, the sound of Derek Drymon typing can be heard while Jake is walking through the Ice Kingdom.
 According to Ward, much of the series' music has similar "hiss and grit" because one of the show's original composers, Casey James Basichis, "lives in a pirate ship he's built inside of an apartment [and] you can hear floorboards squeak and lots of other weird sounds".
 As the show progressed, Basichis's friend Tim Kiefer joined the show as an additional composer.
-The two now work together on its music.
+The two eventually worked together on its music.

 The show's title sequence and theme song have stayed mostly consistent throughout its run, with seven exceptions.
-During the Fionna and Cake episodes (viz. season three's "Fionna and Cake", season five's "Bad Little Boy", season six's "The Prince Who Wanted Everything", season eight's "Five Short Tables", and season nine's "Fionna and Cake and Fionna") the series runs a different intro sequence that mirrors the original, with the major exception that all the characters are gender-bent, and the theme is sung by former storyboard revisionist Natasha Allegri.
-Likewise, the intro to the series' three miniseries are each unique: the introduction to the Marceline-centric Stakes (2015) places most of the emphasis on Marceline, and the theme song is sung by Olivia Olson; the introduction to Islands (2017) adopts a nautical theme, highlights the principal characters in the miniseries, and is sung by Jeremy Shada; and the intro to Elements (2017) features imagery reflecting the four primary elements in the Adventure Time universe (that is: fire, ice, slime, and candy) and is sung by Hynden Walch.
-The introductions to the guest-animated episodes "A Glitch Is a Glitch" and "Food Chain" are each unique, featuring animation courtesy of David OReilly and Masaaki Yuasa, respectively.
-Finally, the series finale, "Come Along With Me", features an introduction offering viewers a glimpse of future Ooo, one thousand years after Finn and Jake.
+During the episodes featuring Fionna Campbell and Cake the Cat (viz. season three's "Fionna and Cake", season five's "Bad Little Boy", season six's "The Prince Who Wanted Everything", season eight's "Five Short Tables", and season nine's "Fionna and Cake and Fionna") the series features a different intro sequence that mirrors the original, with the major exception that all the characters are gender-bent, and the theme is sung by former storyboard revisionist Natasha Allegri.
+Likewise, the intro to the series' three miniseries are each unique: the introduction to the Marceline-centric Stakes (2015) places most of the emphasis on Marceline, and the theme song is sung by Olson; the introduction to Islands (2017) adopts a nautical theme, highlights the principal characters in the miniseries, and is sung by Shada; and the intro to Elements (2017) features imagery reflecting the four primary elements in the Adventure Time universe (fire, ice, slime, and candy) and is sung by Hynden Walch.
+The introductions to the guest-animated episodes "A Glitch Is a Glitch" and "Food Chain" are each unique, featuring animation courtesy of OReilly and Yuasa, respectively.
+Finally, the series finale, "Come Along With Me", features an introduction offering viewers a glimpse of future Ooo, 1,000 years after Finn and Jake.
 This intro features the new characters Shermy and Beth and is sung by the latter (voiced by Willow Smith).